Policy Learning with New Treatments: Population decision problem

 I use the minimax regret criterion to guide the choice of policy.
 This means $\pi$ is chosen to minimize the largest regret that can occur within the identified set--- that is, $\overline{R}_P(\pi)$.
 Therefore, the decision maker chooses $\pi$ to minimize the worst-case expected regret as follows

 This ensures that the chosen policy minimizes regret uniformly across the identified set.
 If the minimizer is not unique, the decision maker is indifferent among them.
+Since $v$ is unknown, the minimum maximum regret is generally larger than zero.

 The minimax regret criterion is not the only method for comparing statistical decisions with partially identified effects.
-In the context of treatment choice, \textcite{manski2011choosing} compares the minimax regret criterion with the maximin welfare and subjective expected welfare criteria, two common alternatives.
+In the context of treatment choice, \textcite{manskiChoosingTreatmentPolicies2011} compares the minimax regret criterion with the maximin welfare and subjective expected welfare criteria, two common alternatives.
 Under the maximin welfare criterion, the decision maker seeks to maximize the minimum possible level of the outcome that could be attained as opposed to the minimum gap between the attained and first-best level of the outcome.
 The method for construction and estimation of the optimal policy that follows can be applied when using the maximin welfare criterion as well.
 Indeed, it can be obtained as a simplification of what follows by replacing $\max_{d\in\mathcal{D}} v(d, X)$ with $0$ in (\ref{MMR}).
 However, the resulting estimator will of course have different behavior and regret properties.

-In some settings the maximin criterion can be quite conservative (see the discussion of \textcite{wald1950statistical} found in \textcite{savage1951theory}).
+In some settings the maximin criterion can be quite conservative (see the discussion of \textcite{waldStatisticalDecisionFunctions1949} found in \textcite{savageTheoryStatisticalDecision1951}).
 Indeed, unless a new treatment $d\in\mathcal{D}\setminus\mathcal{D}_0$ can be guaranteed to outperform the original set of treatments in every possible state of the world $v \in \mathcal{V}_P$, the maximin welfare criterion will not implement new treatments.
 This is because under the maximin welfare criterion the decision is driven entirely by hedging against the least favorable state of the world.
 In contrast, the minimax regret criterion considers the suboptimality gap in all possible states of the world.
 The decision maker measures the performance of the policy in each state of the world according to the benchmark of optimality in that state of the world.
-I follow \textcite{manski2007minimax} in applying the minimax regret criterion to treatment choice.
+I follow \textcite{manskiMinimaxregretTreatmentChoice2007} in applying the minimax regret criterion to treatment choice.
 This represents a particular choice of loss function and in turn delivers a point estimate of an optimal policy.